Alon Resort (formerly Sagana) is located on the tiny island of Siargao, in the south-east of the Philippines, facing the swell rich Pacific Ocean.

-Surfing in the Philippines
+Surfing in Philippines

-Situated north of Papua New Guinea and south of Taiwan, the Philippine archipelago is made up of 7107 islands.
+The Philippine archipelago is made up of 7107 islands.
 With two distinct seasons bringing two different sets of conditions, there is generally always something to surf in the area.

 The swells are from the north-east direction either from lows in the north pacific or from closer tropical activity in the Philippine sea.
 The dry north-east monsoon season (November – April) brings big but generally onshore waves, while the wet south-west monsoon season brings much better conditions.
 However the climate conditions (20°C at night/30°C daytime) remain generally the same throughout the whole year on the outer south-east islands.